phidatahq/phidata/README.md

 ![image](https://github.com/phidatahq/phidata/assets/22579644/ef8cecd6-5173-44c3-b534-72b137ecac7d)

-Phidata provides an Assistant interface that enables LLMs to intelligently choose their course of action to solve tasks.
+Phidata provides an Assistant interface that enables LLMs to intelligently choose a course of action to solve tasks.
 Assistants come with **memory**, **knowledge**, **storage** and **tools**, making it easy to build AI applications.

 Use phidata to build: